leanprover-community/lean4-metaprogramming-book/md/main/elaboration.md

 start looking into writing our own.
 The steps for this, as we learned above, are:
 1. Declaring the syntax
 2. Declaring the elaborator
-3. Registering the elaborator as responsible for the syntax via `commandElabAttribute`
+3. Registering the elaborator as responsible for the syntax via the `command_elab` attribute.

 Let's see how this is done: